 Short Description

-This indicator will track changes in the national extinction risk faced by terrestrial and freshwater species using the International Union for Conservation of Nature’s (IUCN) Red List categories and criteria (Version 3.1 Second edition, 2012).
-The Red-listing process, when applied to countries, classifies each species into one of 11 categories including Least Concern, Near Threatened, Vulnerable, Endangered, Critically Endangered, Regionally Extinct, Extinct in the Wild and Extinct.
+This indicator will track changes in the national extinction risk faced by terrestrial and freshwater species.
+It will do this by using the International Union for Conservation of Nature’s (IUCN) Red List categories and criteria (Version 3.1 Second edition, 2012).
+The Red-listing process, when applied to countries, classifies each species into one of several categories including Least Concern, Near Threatened, Vulnerable, Endangered, Critically Endangered, Regionally Extinct (country scale), Extinct in the Wild (global scale) and Extinct (global scale).
 Species classified as Vulnerable, Endangered and Critically Endangered are defined as ‘threatened’ with extinction.
-A Red List Index, the value of which changes as species become more, or less threatened, will be used to measure the overall state of England’s wildlife.
+The indicator summarises the IUCN Red List category of a large number of species through a ‘Red List Index’, the value of which decreases as species become more threatened and increases as species become less threatened.

 Readiness and links to data